 Explore iconic Game of Thrones sites in County Down

-If you are a true Game of Thrones fan, we’re sure you among many others across the world are eagerly awaiting the next instalment of the series which isn’t due to hit screens until next year.
-In Northern Ireland we have so many ways to fill the current GOT void by immersing yourself in some of the most iconic moments created by the renowned George R. R. Martin.
+If you are a true Game of Thrones fan, we’re sure for you and many others across the world, the latest instalment of the series has been one of your main topics of discussion in recent weeks.
+In Northern Ireland we have so many ways to truly immerse yourself in some of the most iconic moments created by the renowned George R. R. Martin.
 As home to more locations from the Seven Kingdoms than anywhere else in the world, Northern Ireland is the perfect place to whet your appetite whether you’re living locally or travelling on holiday from further afield.

 Nestled on the shore of the beautiful Strangford Lough, we are very fortunate to have many of the show’s iconic filming locations located right on our doorstep in County Down.
 If you’re in the mood for an adventure – and some possible celebrity spotting – then make sure to check out our very own self-guided Game of Thrones tour.
 Enjoy!